aanastasiou/dgtools/doc/source/brainfuck.rst

 ----------------------

 Brainfuck, as a language, is associated with an underlying machine that is very close, in form, to the Turing Machine.

 The layout of this "machine" explains directly the instruction set.

 The machine
 ^^^^^^^^^^^

+Brainfuck targets a "machine" that is composed of the following peripherals:

+1. A "tape", which is an ancient word for "memory" or "an array of numbers"
-It has a "tape" for memory, a "Data Pointer" (DP) that points to some point on the tape, an Arithmetic Logic Unit (ALU) that can only add and subtract **by one**, an input device and an output device.
+2. A "Data Pointer" (DP) that points to some point on the tape.
+This is quite simply the index within the array of numbers.
+3. An Arithmetic Logic Unit (ALU) that can only add and subtract **by one**
+4. An input device; and
+5. An output device.

 The instruction set
 ^^^^^^^^^^^^^^^^^^^